Teacher Manual for ISP Tutor: FAQs

 Q5.
 How do I assign lessons to my students?

-If you know what lessons to assign your students, you can register your class and assign your class to a specific lesson (or lessons).
+If you know which lessons you want to assign your students, you can register your class and assign your class to a specific lesson (or lessons).
 Or, you can assign individual students to different lessons (and modes of lessons).
 Click on "Register to Use Tutor" here or below.

 If you need help deciding which lesson(s) to assign your students, you can assess their various inquiry knowledge by having students complete a Science Fair Poster Activity (link below).
 You will see their results and suggestions of lessons for students based on their performance on this activity.